Our Project

 There are five programs included in the project:

-The Residential Program, since 2004, has fully supported children who come from dangerous circumstance.
+1. The Residential Program, since 2004, has fully supported children who come from dangerous circumstances.
 Children range in age from five to eighteen years, and are brought into the project through the Ministry of Social Welfare.
-Preference is given to girls and sibling groups, and on average, there are twenty children in our “Family”.
+Preference is given to girls and sibling groups, and on average, there are thirty to thirty-five children in our “Family.”
 All of the children go to school, and all participants (including staff) live under house rules with a focus on creating positive role models for the younger ones.